 "Over the years, there have been a lot of small studies of e-cigarette liquid and vapor, but those studies were either ignored or misinterpreted.
 Those that showed even the slightest contamination were used for propaganda by those who object to e-cigarettes because they look like smoking.
 We realized that an expert review was needed to give an unbiased explanation of the available scientific evidence for our membership and policy makers.
 We reached out to our membership and they enthusiastically donated to make it possible."

 The paper suggested that even those undesirable contaminants found in e-cigarette vapour were of no health concern as they were found at levels CASAA described as ‘trivial’.
 Even Nicotine itself has been compared to caffeine in terms of the relatively low risk of ill effects on the body.
-In short you stand the same low risk of heart problems or strokes as drinking a nice cup of coffee.

 By pulling such large quantities of data together this study is a valuable tool into gauging the comparative safety of e-cigarette use versus regular cigarettes.

 The New York Times reports that the cost of hiring smokers vs non-smokers for employers in the USA could be as high as $5800 (approximately £3700 sterling).